 § 631.911 Creation of the Florida Workers’ Compensation Insurance Guaranty Association, Incorporated; merger; effect of merger

-(a) The Florida Self-Insurance Fund Guaranty Association established in former part V of chapter 631 and the workers' compensation insurance account, which includes excess workers' compensation insurance, established in former § 631.55(2)(a) shall be merged in accordance with the plan of operation adopted by the interim board of directors.
+(a) The Florida Self-Insurance Fund Guaranty Association established in former part V of chapter 631 and the workers' compensation insurance account, which includes excess workers' compensation insurance, established in former s.
+631.55(2)(a) shall be merged in accordance with the plan of operation adopted by the interim board of directors.
 The successor nonprofit corporation shall be known as the "Florida Workers' Compensation Insurance Guaranty Association, Incorporated."

 Upon the effective date of the merger: